anandtopu/qainsight-ai/docs/cloud-run-cloud-sql.md

 - `mcp` to Cloud Run (optional — enables AI assistant integration in CI/hosted environments)
 - PostgreSQL to Cloud SQL

+Async background processing note:

+- `worker` and `beat` are first-class runtime components in this project.
+- On Cloud Run, run them as Cloud Run Jobs (scheduled/invoked) or move to GKE for persistent worker behavior.

 And uses external managed endpoints for services Cloud Run does not host natively:

 - MongoDB: MongoDB Atlas